kashifsoofi/nservicebus-with-localstack/README.md

 ```

 ### Running the sample
-Execute following on a powershell terminal to start up `LocalStack` and setup sqs queues required to run the sampel
+Execute following on a powershell terminal to start up `LocalStack` and setup sqs queues required to run the sample
 ```
 ./dev-env.ps1 start
 ```